 If your benefits don't cover your full rent, you might be able to get an extra payment from the Housing Executive.
 The extra help is called a Discretionary Housing Payment.
 Speak to our advisers if you'd like help to apply for this extra payment.

 If you’re leaving care and moving into your own place for the first time talk to your social worker about what help is available.
 You may be entitled to a grant from your local health & social care trust to help you get settled in.

 You can apply for housing benefit if you’re leaving care, but only if you’re over 18.
 If you’re still under 18 social services will usually have to pay your housing costs.
 Chat to your social work team to find out what help they can give you.

 Most single people who are aged under 35 and rent privately will only receive enough housing benefit to cover the cost of a room in a shared house.
 There are some exceptions to this rule and if you're under 22 and you've been in care you will probably get enough housing benefit to cover a one-bedroomed flat or house.
-A benefits agency like Citizens Advice can help you work out what benefits you are entitled to.
+An advice agency like Citizens Advice can help you work out what benefits you are entitled to.

 Rent arrears or debt?

 Get advice if you fall behind on your rent.
 If you don't deal with this problem you could end up being evicted, and this can make it much harder to find else to live.The sooner you start dealing with any debt problems the easier it will be to sort them out.